Collective Magnetic Excitations in a Photo-excited Electron-doped Cuprate Superconductor: Methods

 In order to estimate the penetration of the 400\,nm pump laser, we estimate the complex refractive index of NCCO at 15\% doping by measuring the angle-dependent reflectivity of 400\,nm light for $\sigma$- and $\pi$-polarizations.
 We use the frequency-doubled output of a Ti:Sa oscillator at 80\,MHz with ~100\,fs pulse duration and $<$38\,mW incident power (0.5\,nJ pulse energy).
 NCCO crystals were cleaved and measured in air at room temperature.
 In this characterization, we estimate the spot size on the sample to be ~100\,$\mu$m.
 At normal incidence, this results in a fluence of 4.2\,nJ/cm$^2$ and a heating power of 335\,W/cm2, and we assume heating effects to be negligible.

-The data and the fitting to determine the index of refraction at 400\,nm is shown in Extended Data Fig.~\ref{fig:SP_Experiment_Geometry} \textbf{b}.
+The data and the fitting to determine the index of refraction at 400\,nm is shown in Supplemental Material Fig.~\ref{fig:SP_Experiment_Geometry} (b).
 The data is fit globally by applying the Fresnel equations to $\sigma$- and $\pi$-polarized data simultaneously.

 Where $n$ is the complex index of fraction $n$=n + \textit{i}k.
 We obtain n=1.76(3) and k=0.59(2).
 With $\delta = \frac{\lambda}{4\pi k}$, we arrive at an optical penetration depth of the pump pulse of 400 nm to be 54 nm.